-The throttle cable free play should measure 6-8 mm at the throttle grip.
+The throttle cable free play should measure 6.0-8.0 mm (0.24-0.31 in) at the throttle grip.
 Periodically check the throttle cable free play and, if necessary, have a Yamaha dealer adjust it.

 Adjusting the valve clearance